-Performance Measure Definition Vehicle Miles Traveled The cumulative total distance traveled by all vehicles in the A higher VMT is (VMT) network. the simulation.
-Vehicle Hours Traveled The cumulative total travel time recorded for all vehicles in the A lower VHT is (VHT) network. destination.
+Performance Measure Definition Context Vehicle Miles Traveled The cumulative total distance traveled by all vehicles in the A higher VMT is desirable.
+This indicates that vehicles were able to travel further (VMT) network. during the simulation.
+Vehicle Hours Traveled The cumulative total travel time recorded for all vehicles in the A lower VHT is desirable.
+This indicates that vehicles take less time to arrive at their (VHT) network. destination.
 Average Speed Travel speed averaged over all vehicles in the network.
-A higher speed (in miles per hour) indicates that ve Average Delay Time The averaged additional time experienced by vehicles in the A lower average (in seconds per vehicle) network below the free-flow speed of the facility. reduce speeds.
-Number of Stops The cumulative total number of stops vehicles experience Fewer stops are a Number of Stops traveling within the network. or other constra Total Stopped Delay The cumulative duration of delay experienced by vehicles under A lower stopped (in vehicle hours) a stopped condition. while stopped w
+A higher speed is desirable (mathematically modeled around the speed limit) This (in miles per hour) indicates that vehicles travel uninfluenced by congestion or other constraints.
+Average Delay Time The averaged additional time experienced by vehicles in the A lower average delay time is desirable.
+This indicates that vehicles are not forced to (in seconds per vehicle) network below the free-flow speed of the facility. reduce speeds.
+Number of Stops The cumulative total number of stops vehicles experience Fewer stops are desirable.
+This indicates that vehicles are not forced to stop by Number of Stops traveling within the network. congestion or other constraints.
+Total Stopped Delay The cumulative duration of delay experienced by vehicles A lower stopped delay is desirable.
+This indicates vehicles incur less waiting time or (in vehicle hours) under a stopped condition. delay while stopped within the network.